The Office of Environmental Health and Safety (OEH&S) is dedicated to providing quality services to the WSU community.

 - Laboratory Safety Training

-- May 6 2014 at 1:00 PMScott HallThis training addresses issues related to chemical safety, chemical waste disposal, and emergency procedures in the laboratory.
+- August 5 2014 at 10:00 AMScott HallThis training addresses issues related to chemical safety, chemical waste disposal, and emergency procedures in the laboratory.
 It is required once for all employees who work in a lab with hazardous chemicals.
 This class combines the former OSHA Laboratory Standard and the Hazardous Waste & Emergency Procedures classes.
-Topics covered: Contents of the OSHA Lab Standard (29 CFR 1910.1450) WSU Chemical Hygiene Plan Physical and health hazards of chemicals Safety equipment in the laboratory Safe handling and storage of chemicals Material Safety Data Sheets and other information sources Personal protective equipment Explanation of EPA, MDEQ, and DOT regulations Explanation of the WSU Emergency Contingency Plan Laboratory employee's responsibilities as a hazardous waste generator Definitions of hazardous waste Procedures for collection, labeling, storage and removal of waste Responding to injuries, spills, fires, and other emergencies in the laboratory Click here to view the Laboatory Safety Powerpoint Presentation (note: viewing these slides does not count as training!)
+Topics covered: Contents of the OSHA Lab Standard (29 CFR 1910.1450) WSU Chemical Hygiene Plan Physical and health hazards of chemicals Safety equipment in the laboratory Safe handling and storage of chemicals Safety Data Sheets, Hazard Classification & Labeling Personal protective equipment Explanation of EPA, MDEQ, and DOT regulations Explanation of the WSU Emergency Contingency Plan Laboratory employee's responsibilities as a hazardous waste generator Definitions of hazardous waste Procedures for collection, labeling, storage and removal of waste Responding to injuries, spills, fires, and other emergencies in the laboratory Click here to view the Laboatory Safety Powerpoint Presentation (note: viewing these slides does not count as training!)

 - Biosafety Training